 - Competitions may not be sponsored or sanctioned by an esports governing body.

-- The name of your event cannot use the following words: Varsity, Season, Championship, Post-Season, League, or Playoffs.
+- Competition name cannot include the words: Varsity, Season, Championship, Post-Season, League, or Playoffs.

 - Use of Official School Marks